 It is important for every person to understand how to leave their assets to heirs (or other designated beneficiaries) with little or no inheritance tax consequences.

-The amount of the inheritance tax depends on the type of the property inherited and the relationship of the beneficiary to the deceased person.
-In general, a decedent’s immediate relatives (children, spouse, or parents) are able to claim exemptions that can reduce the amount of inheritance tax levied.
+The amount of inheritance taxes depends on the type of the property inherited and the relationship of the beneficiary to the deceased person.
+In general, a decedent’s immediate relatives (children, spouse, or parents) are able to claim exemptions that can reduce the amount of inheritance taxes levied.
 Beneficiaries who are not direct lineage relatives, however, are typically subject to higher inheritance taxes.

-Many people believe that the inheritance tax, or “death tax” as it is commonly called, is unethical and unfair because it places a strain on the family who has just lost a loved one and it reduces the amount of the inheritance.
-For instance, if the owner of a family business has passed away, the heirs may be forced to liquidate the business in order to pay inheritance tax.
+Many people believe that inheritance taxes, or “death tax” as it is commonly called, is unethical and unfair because it places a strain on the family who has just lost a loved one and it reduces the amount of the inheritance.
+For instance, if the owner of a family business has passed away, the heirs may be forced to liquidate the business in order to pay any inheritance taxes.
 In addition, some states charge both an estate tax and an inheritance tax ― this “double dipping” is another source of anxiety to those favoring a repeal of the inheritance tax.